The Phillip Island Penguin Parade: A unique experience

 The history of the Penguin Parade

-For over 80 years people have been going to Phillip Island to watch the Little Penguins crossing the beach at Summerland Beach.
-The earlier visitors came over by using the ferry carrying blankets, picnic baskets, torch lights to seat on the beach and view the penguins coming ashore on their way to their “homes”, the tiny burrows built on the dunes.
+For over 80 years, people have been going to Phillip Island to watch the Little Penguins crossing the beach at Summerland Beach.
+The earlier visitors came over using the ferry carrying blankets, picnic baskets, and torch lights to sit on the beach and view the penguins coming ashore on their way to their “homes”, the tiny burrows built on the dunes.

-The Penguin Parade in details
+The Penguin Parade In Details

-Tips for watching the Penguin Parade
+Tips for watching the Penguin Parade on Phillip Island

 - Photographs and Filming of the Little Penguins are strictly prohibited, so be prepared for that.
 You will not be allowed to take any photos of the penguins.
-Once you leave the Visitor Centre and access the penguin habitat, along the boardwalks to the viewing platforms, the beach and the whole area you will not be allowed to use your camera.
+Once you leave the Visitor Centre and access the penguin habitat, along the boardwalks to the viewing platforms, the beach and the whole area, you will not be allowed to use your camera.

-If you want to have a chance of taking photos, visit the Nobbies Centre, located 3 km from the Penguin Parade.
-This excellent ecotourism attraction with large screens and displays allows the zooming in on the Australian Fur Seals, as well as walking along the raised boardwalks that take to Point Grand and to the Blowhole.
-These are great places for taking pictures of the little penguins if you are lucky to spot them and see much of the breeding ground which is covered with penguin burrows.
+If you want to take photos, visit the Nobbies Centre, located 3 km from the Penguin Parade.
+This excellent ecotourism attraction with large screens and displays allows the zooming in on the Australian Fur Seals and walk along the raised boardwalks that take to Point Grand and the Blowhole.
+These are great places for taking pictures of the little penguins if you can spot them and see much of the breeding ground covered with penguin burrows.

-Curios facts about the little penguins
+Curios facts about the little Phillip Island Penguins

 - On Phillip Island, there is a little penguin colony of 30thousands inhabitants.

-- The little penguins are pretty noisy, especially during the penguin parade, they make the distinctively loud “Huk Huk” sound.
+- The little penguins are pretty noisy, especially during the penguin parade.
+They make the distinctively loud “Huk Huk” sound.